 What Your Doctor Will Do

 Your doctor will start with a physical exam and ask questions about your symptoms and what causes them.
-During the exam, she may feel different parts of your arm to check for pain.
-She may also move the arm, wrist or fingers in different ways
+During the exam, they may feel different parts of your arm to check for pain.
+They may also move the arm, wrist or fingers in different ways

 Often, that’s enough to tell if you have tennis elbow.
 If your doctor thinks there may be something else going on, you may get tests such as:

 Electromyography.
 This will help your doctor see whether you have a problem with the nerves in your elbow and how well and fast they send signals.
 It can also measure electrical activity in your muscles when they’re at rest and when you contract them.